ToffeeDude/meditateOS/README.md

 <br/>

 ## Introduction
 <p><b>meditateOS</b> is a family of Scratch operating systems ("bootable OS" programmed with Scratch) developed by Lega Enterprise (aka <a href="//scratch.mit.edu/users/xvEgeo/">just me</a>).
-It was made with the intention to bring out calmness and release stress from the user.
-MeditateOS currently has 3 operating systems, with the latest being MeditateOS 3.0 and the latest beta version being meditateOS 4.</p>
+It was made with the intention to bring out calmness and release stress from the user. meditateOS currently has 3 operating systems, with the latest being MeditateOS 3.0 and the latest beta version being meditateOS 4.</p>

 ## Versions
 <ul>